mkramlich/portfolio/sw-eng-MikeKramlich.md

 Culture & Policies

+* try to stay in a state of bliss; have fun; laugh; try to make others laugh
+* try to always be learning, improving & helping teach or inspire others
 * prefer people who use my time *efficiently*
 * prefer people who let me work for/with them in a way that *maximizes* what I can deliver
 * prefer people who *demonstrate* how much they value me (not necessarily in $!)